-Since the Brexit referendum on 23 June 2016, the United Kingdom has been in a constant state of confusion about the future of the nation and its relationship with mainland Europe.
-Last Friday was B-day but even that rock-solid deadline was not met.
-Theresa May, the lady who should have steered everything in the right direction, turned out to be the direct object of this confusion.
+Since the Brexit referendum on 23 June 2016, the United Kingdom has been in a constant state of uncertainty about the future of the nation and its relationship with mainland Europe.
+Last Friday was B-day but even that deadline was not met.
+Theresa May, the prime minister who should have steered everything in the right direction, turned out to be the direct object of this confusion.
 Although the mood around Brexit is still very pessimistic, there is one group of professionals that is getting some fun out of it.
 For almost three years the cartoonists have been producing an inexhaustible stream of political prints on Brexit.
-M.C.
+And M.C.
 Escher has been playing a notable role in this.

 After all, it turns out that a number of his prints can serve as a wonderful metaphor for this confusion and for the continuous repetition of moves characterising the process.
 Relativity is perhaps the most obvious one.
 Escher himself described the labyrinth in which several realities co-existed as follows: